 Nearly half of American adults are feeling socially isolated from family and friends and are struggling to maintain their health, according to the Social Distancing Survey by Harris Poll.
 Social distancing has had a negative impact on mental health for nearly 2 in 5 adults.
 One of the things most adults (7 in 8) miss most is spending time with friends.
 The survey was fielded online nationwide from May 5-8, 2020, and 2,051 adults age 18+ participated in the survey.

 “Social support, especially from family and friends, is essential to health and healing.
-The pandemic has suddenly and severely disrupted our ability to get the support we need,” says Wayne Jonas, MD, executive director of Samueli Integrative Health Programs.
+The pandemic has suddenly and severely disrupted our ability to get the support we need,” says Wayne Jonas, MD, president of Healing Works Foundation.
 Dr. Jonas is also a practicing family physician, an expert in integrative health and health care delivery and a widely published scientific investigator.

 Even before the pandemic, loneliness and social isolation in the U.S. were at epidemic levels.